CelalKincross/CelalKincross.githbub.io/README.md

 ## General Information
 - I have traveled and learned Mandarin Chinese, enough French to complete a year of studies at a Parisan university, and now, enough HTML, Javascript, CSS3 and other technologies to complete this on going portfolio website.
 I hope this website demostrates my on going and relentless pursuit of knowledge.

+- I started using my Taiwanese name Yang-Lee Young (勇洋理) in place of my birth name John Dall'Olio.
+So, while the latter is my official name, the former is the name I am most often called and is subsequently on the website favicon.

 ## Technologies Used
 - HTML